 In 2019, the electricity, gas and water sectors collectively grew by 7.5%, and contributed, in the average, 1.6% to GDP at current prices.
 In 2020, the electricity, gas and water sectors collectively moderated their growth rate to 0.4%, contributing, in the average, 1.6% to GDP at current prices, mainly due to lesser energy consumption in the economy as a result of the COVID-19 pandemic.
-In 2021, energy consumption increased as the economy recovered from the COVID-19 pandemic, which resulted in an expansion of 6.0% in the electricity, gas and water sectors collectively continued to expand, with a growth rate of 3.6%, and contributed 1.5% to GDP at current prices.
+In 2021, energy consumption increased as the economy recovered from the COVID-19 pandemic, which resulted in an expansion of 6.0% in the electricity, gas and water sectors.
+In 2022, the electricity, gas and water sectors collectively continued to expand, with a growth rate of 3.6%, and contributed 1.5% to GDP at current prices.
 In 2023, the electricity, gas and water sectors continued to collectively expand, recording growth of 4.2%, and contributing 1.4% to GDP at current prices.